 Bruce took the opportunity of this correspondence to ask Anna of Denmark to send him money, as living in Gdansk and travelling to the Polish court was costly.
 He wrote about this in comic terms which suggest some level of familiarity, and he may have visited Anna in Dunfermline in the 1590s.
 Bruce mentions a royal servant, the poet John Murray, and Thomas Dalyell, a servant of Edward Bruce, Lord Kinross, who could help deliver the queen’s gold angels.

-Bruce invokes Pierce Penniless twice, whether as folklore figure or Thomas Nashe character may be hard to discern, but the presumption she recognises these references may be interesting.
+Bruce invokes Pierce Penniless twice, as the Thomas Nashe character, and the presumption she recognises these references may be interesting.

 “Madame I am scarce of moneye as ever pierce penniless wes when he made his complainte to the devill upon Salisburie plaine or upon the highte of Paules steple I wiette nocht whether your Mties trewe auld servant & eloquent poet Mr Johne Murraye can tell your Mtie iffe your Mtie hathe maide him ane Bischop that he maye take tyme to reide aulde histories nowe in his aulde dayes”